From Minor Sprains to Major Pains

-We all know that health care costs keep rising and it’s difficult to figure out what’s best for you and your family.
-Many employers now offer High Deductible Health Plans (HDHP), and that may give you the opportunity to consider opening an HSA Checking Account.
+We all know that health care costs keep rising and it's challenging to figure out what's best for you and your family.
+An HSA (Health Savings Account) is a handy way to save for health care expenses and reduce your taxable income.
+If you have a High Deductible Health Plan (HDHP), you may qualify for an HSA Checking Account.

 - Pre-tax or tax deductible contributions

-- Tax free distributions, when used for qualified expenses
+- The money can come out tax free when used for qualified expenses

-It’s best that you consult with your tax advisor to identify the tax advantages that may apply to your situation.
+It's best to consult with your tax advisor to identify the tax advantages that may apply to your situation.